BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/_index.md

 Just use either the bottom or left navigation menu.

-In case a question could not be answered for you, we will be happy to help you personally. the necessary connecto information can be found on the [support page](/en-us/apps/addressee-control/help-support).
+In case a question could not be answered for you, we will be happy to help you personally.
+The necessary contact information can be found on the [support page](/en-us/apps/addressee-control/help-support).